wp-plugins/dc-woocommerce-multi-vendor/readme.txt

 * [dc_top_rated_products vendor="VENDOR LOGIN NAME"] : Top rated products of the vendor.
 * [dc_best_selling_products vendor="VENDOR LOGIN NAME"] : Best selling products of the vendor.
 * [dc_product_category category="category-slug" vendor="VENDOR LOGIN NAME"] : All products of the category by the particular vendor, if vendor is specified, otherwise, all products of the category irrespective of vendor.
-* [vendor_coupon] : Shows vendor's coupon and the usage counted.
+* [vendor_coupons] : Shows vendor's coupon and the usage counted.
 Also added coupon information in vendor order details page.

 Click to see Live Demo of [Shortcodes](http://demo.dualcube.com/wordpress/plugins/dc_woocommerce_multi_vendor/shortcode_page/ "Link for Shortcodes")